makefile/frcnn/README.md

 ### Detail

-Shells and prototxts for different models are listed in the `examples/FRCNN` and `models/FRCNN`
+Scripts and prototxts for different models are listed in the `examples/FRCNN` and `models/FRCNN`

 More details about the code in include and src directory:
 - `api/FRCNN` for demo and test api